kbph05/kbph05/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/-Eclipse-blue?logo=eclipse&logoColor=white&labelColor=grey">

 ## About me
 I am a second year Computer Engineering student at Simon Fraser University.
-Most of my experience is with C++, Matlab and Java, however I also know Python and VHDL.
+Most of my experience is with C++, Matlab and Java, however I also know Python, VHDL, and HTML/CSS.

 I enjoy self-repairing computers, where I am currently rebuilding a recycled Windows desktop using new and old spare computer parts.
 Outside of the digital world, I have a hobby for water skiing and the clarinet.